AJ14314/Javascript_Insiders/Readme.md

 ## If any function is arrow function or = function(){} it behaves like variable
 video4.js:- Part 6/7:-  it allocats undefined to getName because of arrow function

+Video 8:- lexical environment is the local memory along with the reference of lexical environment of the parent. lexical means in hierarchy or sequence function c is lexically sitting inside function a function a(){
+    var b = 10;
+    function c(){
+        console.log(b);
+    }
+}

+In case of global execution context the lexical environment of parent pointing to null. if variable is not present in local memory, it finds the variable in lexical environment of parent if not in the parent then parent of parent and soo on.....

+Line 77 is called "SCOPE CHAIN".

+Temporal Dead Zone:- let and const are hoisted but differently then var and they are in temporal dead zone.

+let is under SCRIPT:- with undefined and if we access before initialization we get ReferenceError: cannot access a before initialization.

+Temporal Dead Zone:- is the time between let is hoisted and it's initialization.

+If we try to access any variable which is not in our code we get ReferenceError: x in not defined.

+let and const are not present in global object.

+if two let variable, we try to redeclare we get SyntxError: Identifier 'a' has already been declared.

+Redeclaration is not possible in case of let within same scope.

+CONST without initialization SyntaxError: Missing initializer in const declaration.

+If we reassign to CONST TypeError: Assignment to const variable.

+{}:- it is a block also called compound statement and used to combine multiple JS statement into 1 group.

+Group of statements where JS expects as single statement. ex:- if(true) true; using block if(true){anything that we want to do}

+{
+    var a = 10;
+    let b = 20; // will in Block scope under glabal execution context const c = 30; // will in Block scope under glabal execution context }

+SHADOWING IN JS:-
+var a = 100;
+{
+    var a = 10;
+    let b = 20;
+    const c = 30;
+    console.log(a); //10
+}
+console.log(a);//10 because a got shadowed and updated to 10 in the global memory itself.

+CLOSURE:- it is a function which along with it's lexical environment If function is returned then it is returned with it's lexical scope.